 Art Class with Sharon Crumley

-Registration opens Monday, January 5 at 10:00 a.m.
+Registration opens day of week, June 1 at 10:00 a.m.
 Click here to register: Art with Sharon Crumley.
 You will see a link to register on the upper right side of the post.
 These classes fill up quickly, but be sure to join the waiting list.
 There are often cancellations a few days before the art class.
 Many thanks to the Friends of the Roswell Library for sponsoring these popular classes.

-Our rock garden has proven to be very popular, and we need more painted rocks!
+Our rock garden has proven to be very popular!
+For summer, we are changing things up a bit and offering shell painting instead of rock painting in June.
 Join us for an enjoyable experience full of creativity and connection to others while painting rocks.
 You will have the opportunity to decorate one rock for yourself, and the remaining rocks painted during the program will be planted in our rock garden.
 All supplies will be provided.
-Registration is required and begins February 1.
+Registration is required and begins June 1.
 Please click here to register: Rock Painting at Roswell.
 Sponsored by the Friends of the Roswell Library.

 Book Clubs